 Challenges With In-App Help

-In-app help has challenges and drawbacks just like all other types of training.
+In-app help has challenges and drawbacks, just like all other types of training.

-Changing applications can quickly render one or all guides non-functioning with a few changes in the URL structure, formatting tags, or any other number of changes.
+Changing applications can quickly render one or all guides non-functioning, with a few changes in the URL structure, formatting tags, or any number of other changes.

 Wrap Up

-Whatever methods you find useful to help employees and benefit your organization, they each have benefits.
+Whatever methods you find helpful to help employees and benefit your organization, they each have benefits.
 In-app help could help employees not get stuck (or get stuck less), reduce help desk calls and tickets, increase job effectiveness, give you more feedback, and save your organization money.